lirmm/pid-workspace/README.md

 # Key Features

-+ **Standardization of C/C++ projects**:
++ **Standardization of C/C++ projects**
    - same basic structure, concepts, commands and options to manage the life cycle of projects.
    - `CMake` APIs for a clean description of projects.
    - based on `git` and `Gitlab` tools for lifecycle management and continuous integration.

-+ **Languages supported**:
++ **Languages supported**
    - C/C++, CUDA, Fortran and ASSEMBLER
    - Python (support of python wrappers and python scripts).

 + **Automation of package life cycle management**: CMake generated commands to configure, build/test, release versions, publish online documentation, upload binary archives in repositories, deliver and deploy package on a computer.

-+ **Automatic resolution of dependencies and constraints**:
++ **Automatic resolution of dependencies and constraints**
   - resolution of eligible versions of dependencies
   - check for target platform binary compatiblity
   - automatic deployment of required dependencies versions (from source repositories or binary archives).

-+ **Automation of Continuous Integration / Delivery process** (based on gitlab-CI):
++ **Automation of Continuous Integration / Delivery process**
   - generation of online documentation (static site, API, check tools reports)
   - management of online repositories for generated binary archives of package versions.
-  - CI/CD process managed for concurrent platforms.
+  - CI/CD process managed for concurrent platforms (only gitlab-CI for now).

-+ **Support for managing variability** (mostly based on CMake own capabilities)
++ **Support for customization**
-   - change build environements and target binary platforms in use, manage cross-compilation.
+   - change build environements and target binary platforms in use, manage cross-compilation (based on CMake features).
-   - wrap projects that are not based on PID (e.g. boost).
-   - provide a **plugin mechanism** to add new functionalities to PID : support of an IDE, like `atom` ; build management tools like `pkg-config`.
+   - add new support for new development tools : specific support of an IDE ; dependencies management tools like `pkg-config` ; code generators like `f2c`, etc..

-# Known Limitation
++ **Cross platform implementation**

- + **Operating systems**: PID should work on most of UNIX platforms.
-It has been tested on Ubuntu, Arch Linux and Raspbian.
-Many UNIX systems have never or rarely been tested like SolarisOS, FreeBSD, iOS or MACOS as well as many Linux distributions (RedHat, Gentoo) and derivatives (Android).
+  - PID should work on most of UNIX platforms.
+It has been tested on Ubuntu, Debian, Arch Linux, FreeBSD, MACOS and Raspbian.
+Many UNIX systems have never or rarely been tested like SolarisOS, iOS or MACOS as well as many Linux distributions (RedHat, Gentoo) and derivatives (Android).
 But these OS can be supported with little effort (PID being mostly cross-platform).
-For now **Windows is not supported**.
+  - Support for Windows is still experimental.

 # Install